 - How to network effectively at a conference?
 How to find your cohort?
 How to find a mentor and what to look for?

 - What communication skills are essential for a research career?
 To give a good presentation?
 A good poster session talk?
 To write an outstanding paper?

 - How do people pick their research area of interest or your advisor/mentor?

 - What are the new, emerging areas in PL/SE?

 - What are the differences between a research career in industry and in academia?

 - What are the important work/life issues researchers deal with?

 - How did PL/SE researchers successfully navigate their training experiences?

-Travel support for PLMW is made possible by generous contributions from the National Science Foundation, and from ACM SIGPLAN.
+Travel support for PLMW is made possible by generous contributions from the National Science Foundation from ACM SIGPLAN and from Google.